getanteon/anteon/README.md

 </p>

 ### :rocket: Ddosify Engine
 This is the load engine of Ddosify, written in Golang.
 Ddosify Self-Hosted and Ddosify Cloud use it on load generation.
 It is fully open-source and can be used on the CLI as a standalone tool.
-It has ~8K Github Stars.
 Ddosify Engine is available via [Docker](https://hub.docker.com/r/ddosify/ddosify), [Docker Extension](https://hub.docker.com/extensions/ddosify/ddosify-docker-extension), [Homebrew Tap](https://github.com/ddosify/ddosify#homebrew-tap-macos-and-linux), and downloadable pre-compiled binaries from the [releases page](https://github.com/ddosify/ddosify/releases/latest) for macOS, Linux, and Windows.

 Check out the [Engine Docs](https://github.com/ddosify/ddosify/tree/master/engine_docs) page for more information and usage.